FosterBirnbaum/CS279/README.md

-# CS279
+# CS279 - Reaction-Diffusion Simulation

 ## About

-A reaction diffusion simulator for CS279 final project.
+A reaction diffusion simulator for a Stanford CS279 final project (Autumn 2019).
+Our implemented `Simulation` class allows user-defined simulations of Gray-Scott reaction-diffusion models as well as custom stochastic reaction-diffusion simulations based on reaction kinetics.

 ## General Project Structure